Section 106 Programmatic Agreement for Virginia’s Transportation Program

 The most notable features of this PA include:

-- Procedures to expedite the consultation process for projects not affecting historic properties
+- Procedures to expedite the consultation process for minor projects not affecting historic properties

 - Public outreach commitments for defining Virginia’s historic bridges